(Updated in 2020)

 The Cameras Are Always Rolling

-When I first started attending meeting this way I had no idea how powerful it was to be in lurking inside the telephone during those meetings.
+When I first started attending meetings this way I had no idea how powerful it was to be in lurking inside the telephone during those meetings.
 Then I started to notice as folks began talking, particularly when they became invested in a conversation, they would forget that I was listening.
 In essence I was the proverbial fly in the room — they couldn’t see or hear me so I wasn’t there.

 But I was.